Dr Syed Haris Ahmed

 MBBS, FRCP(Ed), SCE(Diabetes & Endocrinology)

-"The facilities at Spire Yale Hospital are very good, the staff are friendly and supportive, making it an absolute pleasure to work here."
+"The facilities at Spire's hospitals are very good, the staff are friendly and supportive, making it an absolute pleasure to work here."

 After completing higher specialist training in the Mersey Deanery, I have worked as a consultant for the last seven years.
 Having amassed a valuable clinical experience in the management of a variety of endocrine and general medicine disorders and written several guidelines and pathways to patient management.
 I've also been a consultant representative in the West Cheshire Area Prescribing Committee (APC) panel.
 I have worked towards introducing new medicines, new technologies for the benefit of my patients' health, as well as presenting papers to national and international conferences.

-I specialise in Adrenal disorders, Bariatric (medical weight management), Transgender Endocrinology, Chronic fatigue syndrome, Hypertension, Insulin pumps and diabetes technology, Male and female sex hormone disorders, Metabolic bone disease, Pituitary disorders, Thyroid disorders.
+I specialise in Adrenal disorders, bariatric (medical weight management), transgender endocrinology, chronic fatigue syndrome, hypertension, insulin pumps and diabetes technology, male and female sex hormone disorders, metabolic bone disease, pituitary disorders and thyroid disorders.

 I have well over 50,000 patient-hours experience.
 This metric is a measure of time spent with patients with endocrine and general medical disorders, both in the outpatient and inpatient setting, since achieving CCT.
 This has strengthened my understanding of disease, pathophysiology and has enhanced my ability to unravel challenging disease patterns, and suggest suitable solutions.